-I can understand why those who have never used them before would be against it because it does seem “cruel” when you first hear about it, but having experience with a one (electric fence) myself, if done correctly with dog training, it really is not that bad at all and sometimes necessary.
+I can understand why those who have never used them before would be against it because it does seem “cruel” when you first hear about it, but having experience with a one (electric fence) myself, if done correctly with dog training, the controversial shock feature is really not that bad at all and sometimes necessary.

 Q26.
 Can a Labrador dog be trained as a guard dog?

 I don’t mean to brag, but yes, they can.
 Labs are known as the all-around type of dog that is great at just about everything: hunting, guarding, love and protect their masters (families), caring for kids, etc.